-Your guide to the new family-friendly trail in Deep Creek Conservation Park
+Your guide to the new family-friendly trail in Deep Creek National Park

 Add the Goondooloo Ridge Walk to the list for your next visit to the Fleurieu Peninsula.
 Here’s what to expect.

 Looking for that perfect family-friendly adventure that everyone can enjoy?
 Look no further than Goondooloo Ridge Walk on South Australia’s Fleurieu Peninsula – home to a spectacular new trail, lookout and visitor facilities.

 Located in Deep Creek National Park, just over 100 km from Adelaide, the site has everything you could want in a day visit.